ascholerChemeketa/cs160Reader/_sources/LogicCircuits/Adders.rst

 To add large numbers, multiple full adders are chained together - one full adder is used for each binary digit in the number.
 An abstracted view of adding two 3-digit binary numbers using three full adders is shown below.

 Each full adder box is one of the circuits from above.
 It is responsible for adding the bits in one column of the inputs - one adder handles A1 & B1, another adder handles A2 & B2, etc...
 It inputs representing the two digits in the numbers being added (A and B) as well as the carry from the previous adder(Cin).
-Each full outputs two answers: "what is the sum in this column?" (the S output) and "do we carry a 1 into the next column's full adder?" (the Cout output).
+Each full outputs two answers: "What is the sum in this column?" (the S output) and "Do we carry a 1 into the next column's full adder?" (the Cout output).

 Try adding 3 to 2 by setting the A inputs to 101 and the B inputs to 010.